Create a

 Dealing first with the shock of the circumstances (I can’t believe this has happened to me), then the confusion (What will I do next?), perhaps anger and regret (I wish I had… or Why did I…), then the questioning about the future (How will I…), and finally, planning (I need to…).
 Losing an HR job after a layoff is somewhat unique, given the roles and the skills developed through years of experience.

 Toni Thomas, Regional Director of Business Development at Challenger, Gray, and Christmas, has years of experience dealing with executives and senior leaders across all functions who have lost their jobs.
 What she says will likely resonate with anyone in such a position.
-Beyond those steps typical for others laid off, some issues are more common to losing an HR job based on the experiences and depth in managing recruiting, terminations, and layoffs.
+Beyond the typical steps for others laid off, some issues are more common for losing an HR job, based on experience and depth in managing recruiting, terminations, and layoffs.
 Some commonly observed issues among senior HR leaders include:

 • Assuming they understand the job market and career marketing strategies equally or better than others.